Holland & Barrett

 The UK Modern Slavery Act 2015 (the ‘Act’) requires businesses to state the actions they have taken during the financial year to ensure Modern Slavery is not taking place in their operations and supply chains.
 At Holland and Barrett, we recognise the responsibility to prevent, mitigate and remediate as understood and carried out under the United Nations (UN) Guiding principles (UNGP).
 We have taken a pledge to have a zero-tolerance approach to Modern Slavery, and we are committed to the prevention, deterrence, and detection of Modern Slavery within our business and within our supply chain.

-This year we have become members of the world largest corporate sustainability initiative, The United Nations (UN) Global compact abiding the 10 principles under Human Rights, Labour, Environment and Anti-corruption where principle 4 refers to elimination of any forms of forced and compulsory labour.
+Last year we became members of the world’s largest corporate sustainability initiative, The United Nations (UN) Global Compact (UNGC), abiding the 10 principles under Human Rights, Labour, Environment and Anti-corruption where principle 4 refers to elimination of any forms of forced and compulsory labour.
+This year we submitted our first annual report committing our ESG and Human rights activities to the UNGC secretariat.

-It is our policy to conduct all business activities with honesty, integrity and at the highest possible ethical standards.
+Our policy is to conduct all business activities with honesty, integrity and at the highest possible ethical standards.
 We are fully committed to implementing and enforcing effective systems and controls within our business and our supply chains to continually challenge our ability to combat Modern Slavery.

-This year we have made progress in strengthening our approach which includes working through our forward-looking objectives which we mentioned in our last statement.
+This year we have made progress in strengthening our approach which includes working through our forward-looking objectives as mentioned in our last statement.
+We have strengthened our due diligence procedures over all categories, commenced risk monitoring through audits, conducted Human Rights Impact Assessments (HRIA) of key commodities and provided training for our suppliers.
 Since we published our first statement, we have gained greater insight into understanding the risks and trends relating to Modern Slavery, which has enabled us to strengthen our approach.

 Our Business and Structure

-The Holland & Barrett International Limited group of companies (the “H&B Group”) was established in 1870 and has grown into one of the world’s leading health and wellness retailers and the largest in Europe, supplying its customers with a wide range of vitamins, minerals, health supplements, specialist foods and ethical beauty products.
+The Holland & Barrett International Limited group of companies (the “H&B Group”) was established in 1870 and has grown into one of the world’s leading health and wellness retailers and the largest in Europe, supplying its customers with a wide range of vitamins, minerals, health supplements, specialist foods and beauty products.
 The H&B Group are part of the Letter One Group.
 Holland & Barrett Retail Limited is a 100% owned subsidiary of Holland & Barrett International Limited.
-Holland and Barrett operate out of four countries (UK, ROI, Netherlands and Belgium) and also operate through franchise partners in other countries.
+Holland and Barrett operates globally, key markets include (UK, ROI, Netherlands and Belgium and China) and operating internationally through franchise and distribution partners in other countries.

 Governance and Commitment